 At the conclusion of the investigation, the Complainant and Respondent will have the opportunity to review relevant information gathered during the course of the investigation.
-Prior to this review, however, the Title IX Coordinator and the Chair of the SMB will review all materials to determine whether to limit information to be shared based on relevance, whether its disclosure would be more prejudicial to a party or witness than probative, whether it would constitute an unwarranted invasion of an individual’s privacy, or for other legitimate reasons.
+Prior to this review, however, the Director of Community Standards and the Chair of the HSMB will review all materials to determine whether to limit information to be shared based on relevance, whether its disclosure would be more prejudicial to a party or witness than probative, whether it would constitute an unwarranted invasion of an individual’s privacy, or for other legitimate reasons.

-The Title IX Coordinator will facilitate the opportunity for each party to access such information separately in a private setting.
-Both parties will have an opportunity to respond to this information, in writing, within seven business days.
-If at any stage following the submission of these responses new and relevant information is gathered, it will be shared with the Complainant and Respondent, subject to the above limitations, who will again have the opportunity to submit a written response within a time frame determined by the Title IX Coordinator.
-The Complainant and Respondent may request a copy of the other’s written response, subject to the right of the Title IX Coordinator and the Chair of the SMB to redact.
+The Director of Community Standards will facilitate the opportunity for each party to access such information separately in a private setting.
+All parties will have an opportunity to respond to this information, in writing, within seven business days.
+If at any stage following the submission of these responses new and relevant information is gathered, it will be shared with the Complainant and Respondent, subject to the above limitations, who will again have the opportunity to submit a written response within a time frame determined by the Director of Community Standards.
+The Complainant and Respondent may request a copy of the other’s written response, subject to the right of the Director of Community Standards and the Chair of the HSMB to redact.

-Following the initial seven-day review period by the Complainant and Respondent and any subsequent responses and gathering of new information, the Investigation Team will complete their final written report and, within five business days, meet with the Chair and Title IX Coordinator to deliver that final written report, which will include relevant facts, all investigation materials, Complainant and Respondent statements and responses to the other’s statement, and any additional information gathered.
-The Title IX Coordinator will notify the Complainant and Respondent of the completion of the final Investigation Team report and make arrangements for each to review.
+Following the initial seven-day review period by the Complainant and Respondent and any subsequent responses and gathering of new information, the Investigation Team will complete their final written report and, within five business days, meet with the Chair and Director of Community Standards to deliver that final written report, which will include relevant facts, all investigation materials, Complainant and Respondent statements and responses to the other’s statement, and any additional information gathered.
+The Director of Community Standards will notify the Complainant and Respondent of the completion of the final Investigation Team report and make arrangements for each to review.

-At the conclusion of its investigation, the Investigation Team will provide its final report to the Title IX Coordinator and the SMB Chair.
+At the conclusion of its investigation, the Investigation Team will provide its final report to the Director of Community Standards and the HSMB Chair.

-Upon receipt of the final report from the Investigation Team, the Title IX Coordinator will convene the Review Panel.
+Upon receipt of the final report from the Investigation Team, the Director of Community Standards will convene the Review Panel.
 The Review Panel will review the final report and may request any additional relevant information from the Investigation Team and/or to meet individually with any person(s).
 The Complainant or Respondent also has the right to meet individually with the Review Panel.
-The focus of any such meeting will only be to clarify information presented in the Investigation Team’s final report.
+The focus of any such meeting will only be to clarify information presented in the Investigation Team's final report.

 Utilizing all of the above information, the Review Panel is responsible for recommending to the Senior Staff Member whether this Policy was violated and, if so, which specific portion(s).

 If the Review Panel determines that this Policy has been violated, the Review Panel will additionally recommend a sanction for the Respondent based on the nature of the violation and available precedent.
 If the Review Panel determines that the Policy was not violated, no sanction will be recommended.
 The Review Panel will prepare a brief written summary of its determination and recommended sanction (if applicable) and submit it to the Senior Staff Member.
-The Review Panel will make every effort to conclude this process within ten business days of the receipt of the Investigation Team's final report.
+The Review Panel will make every effort to conclude this process within a reasonably prompt time frame as appropriate for the nature of the allegation(s) and investigation.